We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Since coconut oil can clog pores, it may contribute to acne breakouts in some people.
 If you have oily skin, coconut oil might cause blackheads, pimples, or whiteheads to form on your face if left on overnight.

-If you’re allergic to coconuts, you should not use coconut oil on your face.
-Some people who are allergic to walnuts or hazelnuts may also have an allergic sensitivity to coconut oil and should not use it.
+If you’re allergic to coconuts, you shouldn’t use coconut oil on your face.
+Some people who are allergic to walnuts or hazelnuts may also have an allergic sensitivity to coconut oil and shouldn’t use it.

 On the plus side, it’s easy and relatively inexpensive to use.
 However, if you’re allergic to coconuts, don’t use coconut oil on your face.